Ridesharing Driver

 Don’t multi app, or multi app carefully — It’s tempting to try to maximize earnings by driving for more than one app simultaneously, but extra apps add extra complications that may lead to low completion rate, late deliveries, and low customer ratings.
 If you do decide to multi app, only accept orders that perfectly fit in with your current DoorDash order.

 Try not to let rude customers and restaurants get to you — Dashers run into so many frustrating situations that are often caused by customers and restaurant workers.
 Keep your cool.
-People are quick to report any confrontation, and that can quickly lead to deactivation.
+People are quick to report any confrontation, and those reports can quickly lead to deactivation.

 Always have a backup plan: Sign up for other apps